auth0/docs/articles/mfa/references/mfa-widget-reference.md

 ---
-description: Describes the MFA Widget them options for customizing the theme properties of the MFA pages.
+description: Describes the MFA Widget theme options for customizing the theme properties of the MFA pages.
 topics:
   - mfa
   - hosted-pages